 Besides, they do too much mescaline very convincingly.
 That forgives a lot, in the Acidemic book.
 Did they actually do some with Scott out in the desert for prep?
 I'd believe it.

-Knightley's white satin beauty and adamantium razor cheekbone toughness is backed up by a strange and effective roster of side players like Christopher Walken, Delroy Lindo, Mo'Nique, Tom Waits, Mena Suvari, Macy Gray, Jacqueline Bissett, Dabney Coleman and Lucy Liu.
+Plus, Knightley's white satin beauty and adamantium razor cheekbone toughness are backed up by a strange and effective roster of side players: Christopher Walken, Delroy Lindo, Mo'Nique, Tom Waits, Mena Suvari, Macy Gray, Jacqueline Bissett, Dabney Coleman and Lucy Liu.
 Even against all these hard hitters, Kierra kills it.

-It's both hard and too easy to dig up misogynistic subtext in Tony Scott's films, but the fact is he loves showing super strong women who love their man and aren't disgusted if he still reads comic books and stays indoors watching Kung Fu movies on a sunny day.
-This was rare in 1993, the era that saw the rise of both Nirvana and PC ball-busting.
+It's both hard and too easy to dig up misogynistic subtext in Tony Scott's films, but he loves showing super strong women who love their man and aren't disgusted if he still reads comic books, stays indoors watching kung fu on a sunny day, and kills people.